Aardvarks live in Africa, south of the Sahara. Their name is derived from the Afrikaans language of South Africa and means “earth pig.”

 Aardvarks were believed to have dwindling numbers, although this can be because they are not easily seen.

-There may be a small drop in numbers in East, North and West Africa.
+There may be a small drop in the number of people living in East, North, and West Africa.
 The figures in Southern Africa are not diminishing.
 The official classification is of the least concern to the IUCN.

-However, they are a species in a precarious situation since they are so dependent on such a particular food; thus, if a problem occurs with the abundance of termites, the species as a whole will be seriously affected.
+However, they are a species in a precarious situation since they depend on such a particular food; thus, the species will be seriously affected if a problem occurs with the abundance of termites.

 Aardvarks treat captivity well.
 The first zoo to have one was the London Zoo in 1869, which had a South African animal.